Sclerema adiposum neonatorumP83.0

 EtiopathogenesisThis section has been translated automatically.

-Unsolved.
-Discussed are inadequate nutrition, infections, diarrhoea, cooling (observed after therapeutic hypothermia).
+Unexplained.
+Predisposing problem births, inadequate nutrition, infections, diarrhea, cooling (observed after therapeutic hypothermia) are discussed.

 ManifestationThis section has been translated automatically.

-Occurs from birth, especially between the 2nd and 10th day of life, in severe underlying diseases also in older children.
-There is a slight predominance of the male sex.
+Occurs from birth, especially between the 2nd and 10th day of life, also in older children with severe underlying diseases.
+There is a slight predominance of males.

 LocalizationThis section has been translated automatically.